luiz-s81/Tokuron2/README.md

 - "ImageFilter" just an exercise that use some OpenCV functions to create some fancy effects on images
 - Algorithm to paint missing areas in pictures (inpanting), using succesive texture copy
 - Algorithm to achieve better results in inpanting, using image transformations.
+- Simple example how make animations using sequential POV-Ray files
+- Homework for the POV-Ray assigment, inspirated by the movie TRON (1981)